aspose-slides/Aspose.Slides-Products/slides/en/reporting-services/_index.md

     <em class="fa fa-comments ico-blue fa-2x col-lg-2">
     </em>
     <p class="col-lg-10">
-     Suport for comments replies and Office 365
+     Support for comment replies and Office 365
     </p>
    </div>
    <div class="col-lg-12">
-    <h2 class="h2title">Export to Presentation &amp; Slideshow Formats</h2>
+    <h2 class="h2title">Export to Presentation and Slideshow Formats</h2>
     <p>
-     SQL Server Reporting Services (SSRS) does not provide built-in support for exporting RDL reports to PowerPoint Presentations or slideshows.
-While using Aspose.Slides for Reporting Services, you can add support for additional export formats with ease.
+     SQL Server Reporting Services (SSRS) does not provide built-in export to PowerPoint presentations or slideshows.
+Aspose.Slides for Reporting Services adds these export formats.
     </p>
    </div>
    <div class="col-lg-12">
     <h2 class="h2title">Comprehensive RDL Support</h2>
     <p>
-     Aspose.Slides for Reporting Services supports full RDL specification and one can customize existing reports using this extension.
-Selecting any RDL report designer of choice and then exporting the reports exactly the same way one designed it is quite easy.
+     Aspose.Slides for Reporting Services supports the RDL specification and lets you customize existing reports with this extension.
+You can design reports in an RDL report designer and export them while preserving the layout.
     </p>
    </div>
    <div class="col-lg-12">
     <h2 class="h2title">Power BI Report Server Support</h2>
     <p>
-     Aspose.Slides for Reporting Services supports export from Power BI reports to presentations.
-This is a great feature that can help you create and share stunning reports in PowerPoint formats.
-You can export reports from Power BI Report Server to PPT, PPTX, ODP, PPS, and PPSX formats with high fidelity to the report design.
-You can also embed audio and video files to PowerPoint presentations.
-You can use the latest features of PowerPoint, such as MSO 2016 charts, comments replies, and Office 365.
+     Aspose.Slides for Reporting Services supports exporting Power BI reports to presentation formats.
+You can export reports from Power BI Report Server to PPT, PPTX, ODP, PPS, and PPSX formats while preserving the report design.
+You can also embed audio and video files in PowerPoint presentations and use features such as MSO 2016 charts, comment replies, and Office 365.
     </p>
    </div>
    <div class="col-lg-12">
     <h2 class="h2title">Microsoft PowerPoint Automation - Not Needed</h2>
     <p>
-     Aspose.Slides for Reporting Services is built using managed code that never needs Microsoft PowerPoint to be installed on the machine to work with PowerPoint presentations.
-It is a perfect Microsoft PowerPoint automation alternative in terms of supported features, security, stability, scalability, speed and price.
+     Aspose.Slides for Reporting Services is built with managed code and does not require Microsoft PowerPoint to be installed on the server.
     </p>
    </div>
   </div>